Go (Pat Benatar album)

 Go is the eleventh studio album, and twelfth album overall, by American rock singer Pat Benatar, released in the summer of 2003.
-Her first release since Innamorata (1997), it stands as her most recent album to date (though she has released singles periodically) and her only album not available for digital purchase or on music streaming platforms, as of 2022.
+Her first release since Innamorata (1997), it stands as her most recent album to date (though she has released singles periodically) and her only album not available for digital purchase on music streaming platforms.

 Track listing

 All songs written by Pat Benatar and Neil Giraldo, except as noted.